Walter Zenga: Marriages and relationships

 After divorcing Termali, now veteran professional footballer Zenga entered a relationship with television presenter Hoara Borselli, sixteen years his junior.
 With Zenga winding down his playing career in the United States, the couple lived in the country as he began transitioning into football coaching.
 Still unsure as to which line of work he ultimately wanted to pursue after playing professional football, Zenga also took media jobs in Italy, often with his new partner.
 The couple ended up spending six years together during which they notably co-hosted home shopping programs on privately owned television channels in Italy, selling appliances and consumer goods such as vacuum cleaners and electro-stimulators.

-In May 2005 while coaching in Bucharest, Zenga married 23-year-old Romanian woman Raluca Rebedea, 22 years his junior.
+In 2003, while coaching in Romania, Zenga started a relationship with 21-year-old Romanian woman Raluca Rebedea, 21 years his junior, having met her at an airport while waiting to board a flight to Bucharest.
+In May 2005, the couple married in a civic ceremony in Bucharest followed by a reception at a Lake Floreasca restaurant.
 Three years later, in June 2008, the couple organized another wedding ceremony while on vacation in Las Vegas; held in a Vegas chapel, Zenga posted the wedding footage on his YouTube channel.
 On 19 November 2009, Rebedea gave birth to their daughter Samira Valentina.
 Though the family resided in Dubai, in April 2010, Zenga stated his willingness to take Romanian citizenship, which he reportedly obtained in April 2012.
 The couple's second child, son Walter Jr., was born in 2012.
 In October 2020, Zenga made the dissolution of his and Rebedea's 14-year marriage public via a lengthy Instagram post, revealing that the two "hadn't been a couple for some time" and identifying the reasons for the split in "both the distance, created because of [Zenga's] work as a [football] coach, as well as due to [Rebedea's] radical change", adding he had already filed for divorce at the Dubai Court of Appeal before concluding that "the freedom I've always given her has somehow turned against us [as a couple]".
 Zenga's particular statement about "the freedom he had given to his wife" triggered a reaction by Italian journalist Selvaggia Lucarelli who criticized the former goalkeeper for "considering his wife's freedom a concession".
 The resulting controversy online in Italy led to Zenga removing the post.

+After divorcing Rebedea, Zenga, still living in Dubai, started a relationship with Dubai-based, Romanian-born and Italian-raised Instagram model and influencer Michela Motoc, thirty years his junior.
+By October 2021, when the relationship became public knowledge via a gossip magazine paparazzo pictorial, the couple had already moved to Milan.